cczhong/NoBIAS/rna_coord_extractor/Readme.md

 # RNA Base Pair Coordinate Extractor

 This tool extracts 3D atomic coordinates and RGB color features of RNA base pairs from mmCIF structures using Biopython.
-It is designed for downstream machine learning pipelines such as those used in the [NoBIAS](https://github.com/cczhong/NoBIAS) framework.

 ## Features

 - Downloads RNA structures from the PDB